top of page

 the Bible (Grand Rapids, MI: Baker Book House, 1988), 2001.

-Conflicting Opinions on the Definition of Shaker (Here we go again!)
+There Are Conflicting Opinions on the Definition of Shaker (Here we go again!)

 The above six representative commentaries all indicate that Shaker is always an intoxicating beverage.
 Is this true?
-In reality, the whole argument hinges on this, doesn't it?
+In reality, the whole argument hinges on this doesn't it?

 When Edwards (above) writes that, "There can be no doubt that shēkhār was intoxicating," how are we to understand his following statement?